 Overall, these features made earlier U.S. bankruptcy law very pro-debtor.
-Because debtors could choose between Chapters 7, 13, and "20," they generally picked the procedure that maximized their gain.
-Since most debtors have few non-exempt assets, their gain was generally highest under Chapter 7 and, in fact, around three-quarters of all bankruptcy filings used Chapter 7 (Flynn and Bermant, 2003).
-But this meant that most debtors had no obligation to repay from future income, regardless of how high their incomes were.
-Debtors with high assets could also gain from filing under Chapter 7, as long as they planned in advance to convert their non-exempt assets to exempt before filing.
-They could do this by using non-exempt assets to pay down their mortgages, if the additional home equity would be exempt under the state's homestead exemption, or by moving to a state with a high homestead exemption and using their non-exempt assets to buy a house.
+Because debtors could choose between Chapters 7, 13, and "20", they generally picked the procedure that maximized their gain.
+Since most debtors have few nonexempt assets, their gain was generally highest under Chapter 7, and around three-quarters of all bankruptcy filings were in fact under Chapter 7 (American Bankruptcy Institute, 2007b).
+But this choice meant that most bankrupts had no obligation to repay from future income, regardless of how high their incomes were.
+Debtors with high assets could also gain from filing under Chapter 7, as long as they planned in advance to convert their nonexempt assets to exempt before filing.
+They could do this by using nonexempt assets to pay down their mortgages, if the additional home equity would be exempt under the state's homestead exemption, or by moving to a state with a high homestead exemption and using their nonexempt assets to buy a house.
 Debtors that chose Chapter 13 or Chapter "20" generally did so because their gains were even higher than under Chapter 7.

 Overall, debtors' right to choose between Chapters 7 and 13 prior to the adoption of the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 meant that their obligation to repay in bankruptcy bore little relationship to their ability-to-pay.
 Many debtors could gain financially from filing for bankruptcy even if their ability-to-pay was high.
-Using data from the early 1990s, I estimated that at least one-sixth of U.S. households could gain financially from filing for bankruptcy under pre-BAPCPA Chapter 7 and the proportion increased to as high as one-half if households followed simple strategies to convert their non-exempt assets into exempt assets before filing.
-Debtors' gain from filing for bankruptcy also increased as their incomes rose, since higher-income debtors usually had more debt that would be discharged, but they still had no obligation to repay in bankruptcy (White, 1998).
+Using data from the early 1990s, I estimated that at least one-sixth of U.S. households could gain financially from filing for bankruptcy under pre-BAPCPA Chapter 7, and the proportion increased to as high as one-half if households followed simple strategies to convert their nonexempt assets into exempt assets before filing.
+The amount debtors gained from filing for bankruptcy also increased as their incomes rose, since higher-income debtors usually had more debt that would be discharged, but they still had no obligation to repay in bankruptcy (White, 1998).

 By providing consumers with an easy escape route from debt, U.S. bankruptcy law encouraged consumers to borrow and encouraged debtors to behave strategically and to file for bankruptcy even if they could afford to repay.
 It also penalized debtors who repay by causing lenders to raise interest rates and reduce credit availability (Gropp, Scholz, and White, 1997).
 But most bankrupts were not well-off-at least according to the information they provide to the bankruptcy court.
-In Zhu's (2006) sample of bankruptcy filings in 2003, only 2.5 percent had annual incomes above \$70,000.
+In Zhu's (2007) sample of bankruptcy filings in 2003, only 2.5 percent had annual incomes above \$70,000.